YangyangFu/fsd-agents/README.md

 - [x] batch first for all data and model inputs. each module/head/neck can have their own batch_first definition to be compatible with called torch modules or control output shape
     - currently batch first is used to when needed by a built-in torch module such as GRU, do we assume batch_first everywhere?
 - [] add base planning module
-- [] check model parameters: trainable/nontrainable.
+- [x] check model parameters: trainable/nontrainable.
 The original has 52935567 in total
+    - [x] [here](https://github.com/facebookresearch/detectron2/blob/543fd075e146261c2e2b0770c9b537314bdae572/detectron2/utils/analysis.py#L63-L65) shows the use of dicts in the inputs for complexity analysis. `get_complexity_info` can be used but need support list of tensors as inputs instead of dictionaries.
+    - [] small mismatch of model parameters compared with official models.